malinoff/amqproto/CONTRIBUTING.rst

 Report bugs
 -----------

-Report bugs for pytest in the `issue tracker <https://github.com/malinoff/amqproto/issues>`_.
+Report bugs for amqproto in the `issue tracker <https://github.com/malinoff/amqproto/issues>`_.

 If you are reporting a bug, please include: